isaiahokibehskilldrive/Todo-App/README.md

 ## Features

 - Add tasks to your to-do list.
-- Mark tasks as completed.
+- Mark tasks as completed or in-progress.
 - Edit tasks.
 - Delete tasks from the list.
 - Persistent data with local storage